otter-sec/solana-verified-programs-api/README.md

 ### Cache

 - The program verification cache is configured for a duration of 24 hours.
-After this period, we compare the on-chain hash, and if it doesn't match our local hash, the verification process is rerun.
+After this period, when explorers hit `/status` endpoint we compare the on-chain hash, and if it doesn't match our local hash, the verification process is rerun.
 This ensures that the program remains verified on-chain.

 ## Deployment